MahmoudSalah619/nova-expo-template/README.md

 # 🚀 **Nova Expo Template**

-This is a React Native template built with Expo.
+This is a React Native template built with Expo 52.
 It provides a modern and responsive foundation for building mobile applications.
 It includes:

 - Navigation (Auth/Main stacks)
 - Theming and styling